 Spreadsheet above, ski binding delta (ramp) numbers.
 Note, we’re trying to adhere to a convention here in calling the binding angle “delta” and the angle created by the inside of the ski boot we will call the “ramp.”
 We are gradually editing past articles to that effect.
 If we’re talking about the combined delta and ramp angles, we’ll probably call it “combined ramp angle.”

-For real-world concept, know a couple of things: For most tech bindings to provide the somewhat “neutral” or “zero” delta angle of a zero angled alpine ski binding, you’d have to raise the boot toe up quite a bit, sometimes a centimeter or so.
+For real-world concept, know a couple of things: For most tech bindings to provide the somewhat “neutral” or “zero” ramp of a zero angled alpine ski binding, you’d have to raise the boot toe up quite a bit, sometimes a centimeter or so.
 That’s a huge amount, and enough to cancel out much of your climbing lift.
 Instead we’re working with smaller increments, and tend to use the old TLT binding delta (or a bit less) as our baseline goal.
 My measurements are accurate to within a half mm or so, all to the centers of pins both toe and heel.

 My favorite delta angle is equal to or a bit less than the original Dynafit TLT models: heel of boot is stacked about a centimeter higher than toe.
 What I like about this configuration is it gives some forward lean power to ski boots that are otherwise quite “flat” and may walk comfortably but need a bit more lean when latched in the binding and headed downhill.